 Become A Faculty VUceptor

-Applications for 2020 VUceptors will open in January 2020, and are due by February 21, 2020.
-If you see this message after the deadline, be sure to contact Natalee Erb.
+Applications are now open on InfoReady (links above).
+The priority deadline for applications is Friday, February 24, 2023.
+If you see this message after the deadline, be sure to contact us.
 We usually have a few open spots past the deadline.

 TIME COMMITMENTS FOR FACULTY VUCEPTORS

 Successful faculty VUceptors usually commit at least 45 hours of their time to the Visions program over the course of the fall semester.
-This includes regular meetings with your student VUceptor partner, weekly Vanderbilt Visions sessions (50-minutes each on a Monday or Tuesday afternoon/evening), VUceptor Training, and CommonVU Orientation meetings.
+This includes regular meetings with your student VUceptor partner, weekly Vanderbilt Visions sessions (50-minutes each week), VUceptor Training, and CommonVU Orientation meetings.
 Additionally, faculty VUceptors are asked to hold small group or individual meetings with their first-year students.

-- Vanderbilt Visions Spring Orientation: Joint attendance with student VUceptor partner on ONE of the following evenings: March 30, 31, April 2, or 6, 2019 (tentatively 4:30 – 9 pm)
+- Vanderbilt Visions Spring Training: Joint attendance with student VUceptor parter on ONE of the following evenings: March 27, 30, or April 4, 2023 (tentatively 4:00-7:00 pm)

-- Meet with your partner once or twice informally to get to know one another and complete scheduling documents (1 – 2 hours)
+- Connect with your partner once or twice informally to get to know one another and complete scheduling documents (1-2 hours)

-August 2020, before classes begin (all dates tentative)
+August 2023, before classes begin (all dates are tentative)

-- Complete several online training and information modules and read The Commons Reading
+- Complete several online training and information modules and read the Campus Reading

-- Weekly, in-person planning meeting with your partner (30 min per week)
+- Weekly planning meeting with your student partner (at least 30 min per week)

-- Weekly Visions group meeting followed by short debrief with your partner (65 min per week)
+- Weekly Visions group meeting followed by short debrief with your partner (65 min per week for 9 weeks)

-- Small group or individual meetings with your first-year students; please try to meet will all of your first-year students outside of Visions at least once (approximately 1 hour per week)
+- Small group or individual meetings with your first-year students; please try to meet with all of your assigned students outside of the regular Visions meetings at least once (approximately 1 hour per week)

-For their efforts, faculty VUceptors receive $2,500, which can be taken in the form of a one-time salary supplement or research funds.
+For their efforts, faculty VUceptors receive $2,500 in the form of a one-time salary supplement.

 EXPECTATIONS FOR FACULTY VUCEPTORS